 I’ve never really been a decisive person, which is why instead of relying on myself to make the tough call on my favorite fashion from 2014 I turned to you.
 As you very well may remember, a few weeks ago The Style Note put up a poll that asked you to vote on various fashion topics.
-2014 was a whirlwind year for fashion and we wanted to get your feedback on what trends, designers, retailers and more came up on top.
+2014 was a whirlwind year for fashion, and I wanted to get your feedback on what trends, designers, retailers, and more came up on top.
 You voted, and now is the time to reveal the results.
 Here’s the best of fashion 2014…

 Best Beauty Trend – Pouty Lips

-We rarely share celebrity images on The Style Note BUT even we can admit that the pouty lip trend is pretty much synonymous with Kylie Jenner at this point.
-The resurgence of pouty lips have inspired the fashion and beauty industry to embrace lip liner, gloss and lipstick in a bold new way.
-Sure it can look a little silly sometimes, but this trend makes the lips take center stage in an incredibly sexy way, and we wouldn’t be surprised if it continues to play out in 2015.
+I rarely share celebrity images on The Style Note, BUT even I can admit that the pouty lip trend is pretty much synonymous with Kylie Jenner at this point.
+The resurgence of pouty lips have inspired the fashion and beauty industry to embrace lip liner, gloss, and lipstick in a bold new way.
+Sure it can look a little silly sometimes, but this trend makes the lips take center stage in an incredibly sexy way, and I wouldn’t be surprised if it continues to play out in 2015.

 Accessory Trend – Wide Brim Hats